ibm-cloud-docs/secrets-manager/vault-cli.md

     <dt>-format</dt>
     <dd>(Optional) Prints the output in the format that you specify.
 Valid formats are `table`, `json`, and `yaml`.
 The default is `table`.
 You can also set the output format by using the `VAULT_FORMAT` environment variable.</dd>
     <dt>-force</dt>
-    <dd>(Optional) Replaces the password that is stored for a `username_password` secret with a randomnly generated, 32-character password that contains upercase letters, lowercase letters, digits, and symbols.</dd>
+    <dd>(Optional) Replaces the password that is stored for a `username_password` secret with a randomly generated, 32-character password that contains uppercase letters, lowercase letters, digits, and symbols.</dd>
 </dl>

 #### Examples